rust-lang/simpleinfra/github-actions/upload-metrics-artifact/README.md

 This allows for future runners or other actions to download the artifact and upload them to S3 bucket that is used for monitoring GitHub CI.

-You can follow the discussion in [the relevant GitHub issue][issue-source].
+You can follow the discussion in [the corresponding GitHub issue][issue-source].

 ## Usage